 When it comes to temperature, bromeliads prefer warm temperatures between 60 and 80 degrees Fahrenheit.
 These plants are native to tropical regions, so they thrive in warm, humid environments.
 If the temperature drops below 40 degrees Fahrenheit, it can damage the plant.
 It's best to keep bromeliads in a warm room or near a source of heat, especially during the colder months.

-In summary, if you want your bromeliads to thrive, place them in a spot with bright, indirect light and keep them in a warm environment with temperatures between 60 and 80 degrees Fahrenheit.
+If you want your bromeliads to thrive, place them in a spot with bright, indirect light and keep them in a warm environment with temperatures between 60 and 80 degrees Fahrenheit.
 This will ensure that your plant stays healthy and happy.

 Water and Humidity